 You probably already know that parsley offers a natural way to freshen your breath.
 However, the herb also happens to have antibacterial properties.
 Chewing on some parsley may help to prevent the bacteria that results in tooth enamel loss.
 Instead of a breath mint or gum, chew parsley.
 You’ll enjoy fresher breath and can help you save tooth enamel from sugars and acids that can cause deterioration.

 Not only is tea high in antioxidants, which are important for overall oral health, but most of the leaves used to brew tea also contain fluoride as well, which helps to protect your tooth enamel from decay.
 If you brew up green tea, it has polyphenol in it as well, an antioxidant that protects your teeth by keeping plaque from sticking to the surface.
 An added bonus – brewing up a cup of tea may also strengthen your bones and help protect you from osteoporosis.

-Of course, these are only a few of the drinks and foods that strengthen teeth naturally.
+Of course, these are only a few of the drinks and foods that help strengthen teeth naturally.
 Remember, while various vitamins and minerals contribute to oral health and tooth strength, the most important ones are vitamin D, calcium, and phosphorus.
 Don’t forget, what you eat plays an important part in keeping teeth strong and healthy.
-However, beyond eating a healthy diet, adding foods that strengthen teeth to your diet, and avoiding high sugar foods, you also need to practice good oral hygiene and visit your dentist regularly.
-Book your appointment today with your Melbourne dentist for a routine checkup to make sure your teeth are strong and healthy.
+However, beyond eating a healthy diet, adding foods to your diet, and avoiding high sugar foods, you also need to practice good oral hygiene and visit your dentist regularly.